Nursing

 9. Student must meet the essential functions and technical standards required for nursing as documented at www.wallacestate.edu/nursing - see Nursing Essential Functions.

 11. Priority for admission is given to first time applicants.
-Readmission/reinstatement as well as transfer students are considered on a space available basis.
+Readmission/reinstatement as well as transfer students are considered on a space-available basis.

 12. Transportation to the Hanceville campus will be required to complete simulation labs.